OpenAMP/openamp-docs/demos/echo.rst

 Echo Test Intro
 ***************

-The echo test reference sample, as the name suggests, demonstrates OpenAMP :ref:`Interprocessor Communications (IPC)<ipc-work-label>` components by providing an echo application on a remote which simply returns (echoes) packets as they are received at an :ref:`RPMsg endpoint <rpmsg-endpoint>` from the host controller.
-The host controller then verifies the returned packet for integrity.
+The echo test reference sample, as the name suggests, demonstrates OpenAMP :ref:`Interprocessor Communications (IPC)<ipc-work-label>` components by providing an echo application on a remote which simply returns (echoes) packets as they are received at an :ref:`RPMsg endpoint <rpmsg-endpoint>` from the main controller.
+The main controller then verifies the returned packet for integrity.

 ..  image::  ../images/demos/echo-test-intro.svg